IvonneBenitesRodriguez/mathMagicians/README.md

 ***mathmagicians*** <br/>

 ## 📖 mathmagicians<a name="about-project"></a>
 This project is about a Math Magicians application.
-We have created the **logic of the calculator**⭐️ according to 2 files named operate.js and calculate.js, we have installed a js library named **big.js**.<br/>
+We have fetched data from an external api named **Api Ninja**⭐️.<br/>This API has several quotes which will appear next to our calculator app.
-We have used **click event handlers, Props and useState** to provide the dynamics to our buttons and **perform math operations** in our functional components.
+We have created also a loading state, and an error state.
 <br/>

 ## 🛠 Built With <a name="built-with"></a>